Sparkling Water vs. Still: Exploring Both Beverage Options

-- Lack of fluoride - Cities and towns add fluoride to their drinking water, but you won’t find it in bottled water.
+- Lack of fluoride - Cities and towns add fluoride to their drinking water.
+While there are some some bottled water brands with fluoride in their products, other brands of bottled waters have none.
 This could increase the risk of cavities, particularly in children.

 Sparkling Water Pros and Cons

 While we all need still water the same can’t be said for sparkling water.
-Nonetheless, there are compelling reasons to drink sparkling CBD water and let’s look at some of them now.
+Nonetheless, there are compelling reasons to drink sparkling water.
+Let’s look at some of them now.

 - It hydrates just as well as still water - Numerous studies have concluded that carbonated water like CBD Sparkling Water hydrates just as effectively as still water.
 Some say even better.

 - It tastes better - Almost everyone agrees sparkling water is a step up on the flavor scale from still water.
 That often makes a difference with people who don’t like to drink plain water.